jwl-7/c0de_gr1nd/python_explanations/sorted_arrays_merge.md

 # Merge Sorted Files
-Write a program that takes as input a set of sorted sequences and computes the union of these sequences as a sorted sequence.
+Given a set of sorted arrays of various sizes, merge them.

 ## Example
 ```